What is the State Performance Plan/Annual Performance Report?

 What are the annual reporting requirements?

-The SPP/APR also includes public reporting requirements.
+The SPP/APR also includes requirements for public reporting.
 States must report annually to the public on:

 - The state's progress or slippage in meeting the measurable and rigorous targets of the SPP/APR

 Pennsylvania addresses the state level reporting requirements by posting and disseminating its SPP/APR to the public.
-The FFY 2014 SPP/APR is available online at www.education.state.pa.us and www.pattan.net.
-The state's FFY 2015 SPP/APR will be posted on these websites in July 2017.
+The most recent SPP/APR approved by OSEP is posted online at www.education.state.pa.us and www.pattan.net.

 Performance of each Local Education Agency (LEA) in the state on several indicators is reported through the Special Education Data Reports (SEDRs).
-For 2017, states must publicly report on the following school age program indicators:
+For the 2016-17 SEDRs states must publicly report on the following school age indicators:

 ||Student participation and performance on statewide assessments